Writing

 At our school, we believe lessons should be tailored to suit the needs of our children and therefore we use a range of resources to support our planning.

-As stated in our Reading tab, we have a selection of Core Texts.
+As stated in our Reading tab, we follow the CLPE Power of Reading.
 These well-chosen texts provide rich language models and structures from which children can learn how writing works and the effect it can have on a reader.
 This approach aims to engage and motivate children in their literacy learning.
 It also enables children to deepen their understanding of texts and provides a meaningful context for writing.

 We know that children draw on their experience of reading when shaping their own writing.
 When children have explored a range of texts across genres, they form an understanding and appreciation of how language functions and how best to use this when writing themselves.